sowsri1218/Games_Analysis/README.md

 Total Genres: 12

-Sales Regions: Japan, North America, Global, EU, Other
+Sales Regions: Japan, North America, Global, Europe, Other sales

+## **Analysis & Results**

 ## **Data Preprocessing**

-Utilized Python libraries (Pandas, NumPy, Scikit-learn) to handle:
+Utilized Python libraries to ensure data integrity and prepare the dataset for analysis:

-Null Values: Managed and imputed missing data.
+Null Values:

-Duplicates: Removed duplicate entries to maintain data accuracy.

-Outliers: Identified and handled outliers to ensure consistency and reliability.
+Identified and dropped null values using Pandas and NumPy.

-## **Analysis & Results**
+Duplicates:

+Checked for duplicates in the dataset and confirmed that no duplicates were found.

+Outliers:

+Utilized SciPy to identify and handle outliers, ensuring consistency and reliability in the data.

+Visualized the outliers using Matplotlib and Seaborn for better understanding and analysis.

+## **Data Manipulation**

 **Sales Trends**